7ds3f/wordle-bot/README.md

-## How To Run BOTTLE
+## How To Create Your Own BOTTLE
 - First, open command prompt, and clone the repository via `git clone https://github.com/7ds3f/wordle-bot.git BOTTLE`.

 - Next, in command prompt, change the current directory to wherever you saved the repository.
 For a tutorial, visit [here](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/)

 - Then, install [Python 3.11.6](https://www.python.org/downloads/release/python-3116/) and the required packages via `pip install -r requirements.txt`.
 You can check out the [Requirements](#requirements) for additional information.

 - Now, build a Discord bot and save its token.
-We will be needed soon to run the bot.
+We will be needing this soon to run the bot.
 For a tutorial, visit [here](https://discordgsm.com/guide/how-to-get-a-discord-bot-token).
 A warning from Discord:

 ```
 It should be worth noting that this token is essentially your bot’s password.
 You should never share this with someone else.
 In doing so, someone can log in to your bot and do malicious things, such as leaving servers, ban all members inside a server, or pinging everyone maliciously.